-As of fiscal year 2010, Grapevine tables--including both tax and non-tax support--have been produced by Illinois State University’s Center for the Study of Education Policy in cooperation with the State Higher Education Executive Officers (SHEEO).
-The Grapevine survey has been consolidated with the annual survey used by SHEEO in its State Higher Education Finance (SHEF) project.
-This consolidated questionnaire asks for data that are compiled in a new State Support for Higher Education database.
-This database, in turn, is used to produce both the annual Grapevine tables, which provide a first look at state appropriations for the new fiscal year, and the annual SHEF report, which offers a more complete examination of trends in total state support for higher education, factoring in inflation and enrollment.
-The SHEF report for FY16 will be released shortly by SHEEO.
+For fiscal years 2010-21, Grapevine was produced by Illinois State University’s Center for the Study of Education Policy in cooperation with the State Higher Education Executive Officers (SHEEO).
+As of fiscal year 2022, the Grapevine survey was consolidated with the annual survey used by SHEEO in its State Higher Education Finance (SHEF) project and will be published on the SHEF website.
+The annual Grapevine tables provide a first look at state appropriations for the new fiscal year.
+The annual SHEF report offers a more complete examination of trends in total state support for higher education, factoring in inflation and enrollment.

 The data for fiscal year 2020-21 (FY21) were collected in two sections from which the Grapevine data were drawn:

 In this section, states were asked to provide data on appropriations from state government taxes to institutions for operations and other higher education activities.
 States were asked to provide data for the new fiscal year (2020-21) as well as revisions (if necessary) to data on file for previous fiscal years.
 In addition to data on funding for four-year colleges and universities, the instructions asked states to include

 In this section, states were asked to provide data on state monies—other than tax appropriations—that are allocated to higher education.
 States were asked to provide data for the new fiscal year (2020-2021) as well as revisions (if necessary) to data on file for previous fiscal years.
 Specific data elements in this section of the questionnaire included: